ska-telescope/ska-data-lifecycle/docs/src/overview/index.rst

   #.
 Initialisation of the data_item using *init_data_item*
   #.
 Writing of the data payload *independently* from the DLM system using whatever is required by the application or system producing the data.
   #.
 Setting of the URI pointing to the payload using *set_uri*
   #.
-Setting of the READY state using *set_state*
+Setting of the 'ready' state using *set_state*

 Steps 1 and 2 are interchangeable since the writing is totally independent from the DLM system.
 The last step *needs* to be the final step in order to ensure that the data_item is really finished.

 Functions exposed:
-  - ingest_data_item, given an item_name, a path to a payload and a storage_id register a new data_item and transition to READY state.
+  - ingest_data_item, given an item_name, a path to a payload and a storage_id register a new data_item and transition to 'ready' state.
   - init_data_item, given an item_name and optionally additional meta-data items initialize a new data_item.

 The DLM Storage Manager Module